-A student will be dropped when the student gives notice of withdrawal or has been absent from class for two consecutive weeks without making personal contact with the instructor indicating intention to continue in the course.
+A student will be dropped when the student gives notice of withdrawal.
+A student may be dropped when he or has been absent from class for two consecutive weeks without making personal contact with the instructor indicating intention to continue in the course.
 Absence must be for a valid reason and the student must make personal contact with the instructor to give or receive information or assignments relative to the course.
 All work missed during the period of absence must be made up to the satisfaction of the instructor.